 NOTE: As an innovative addition to the classroom experience, students will be using various AI tools (i.e., ChatGPT - a language model developed by OpenAI) to enhance learning and foster creative thinking.
 By incorporating these tools into class activities and discussions, students are encouraged to engage with course materials in new ways and explore a wide range of ideas.
 AI tools are to be used only as a resource and not as a generator of student work.
 Students are expected to cite sources as necessary and submit original work.
 (ChatGPT was consulted to aid in writing this paragraph.)
-The use of generative AI tools (e.g., ChatGPT, Dall-e, etc.) is permitted for: brainstorming and refining your ideas; fine tuning your research questions; finding information on your topic; drafting an outline to organize your thoughts; generating graphics; or checking grammar and style.
-The use of AI is not permitted for: impersonating you on discussion boards; writing sentences, paragraphs, papers, or presentations to complete assignments.
+The use of generative AI tools (e.g., ChatGPT, Dall-e, etc.) is permitted for: brainstorming and refining your ideas; fine tuning your research questions; a springboard to ideating around your topic; drafting an outline to organize your thoughts; generating initial graphics; or checking grammar and style (although AI is not reliable for APA style).
+The use of AI is not permitted for: conducting user interviews; impersonating you on discussion boards; writing sentences, paragraphs, papers, or presentations to complete assignments.
 If you have questions as to whether AI is permitted for other reasons, please consult with your course instructor.
+Unauthorized use of of AI is a violation of the student honor code and will result in referral to Office of Student Conduct and Conflict Resolution.